-Cambrian Ecology Ltd 5 Tan y Bwlch Maentwrog Gwynedd LL42 3YU chris@cambrianecology.com 07765 254035 (Chris Hall) Preliminary Ecological Assessment Land at Maes Mona Proposed Extra Care Housing Development 22nd June 2020
+Cambrian Ecology Ltd 5 Tan y Bwlch Maentwrog Gwynedd LL42 3YU chris@cambrianecology.com 07765 254035 (Chris Hall) Preliminary Ecological Assessment & Reptile Surveys Land at Maes Mona Proposed Extra Care Housing Development 8th September 2020

 Report by: Chris Hall ACIEEM

-Isle of Anglesey County Council Client:
+Client: Isle of Anglesey County Council

 Planning

 Authority: Isle of Anglesey County Council

 Grid

-SH 437 929 (Approximate site centre) Reference:
+Reference: SH 437 929 (Approximate site centre)

 CONTENTS Page No

 1. Summary 3

 2 Introduction 4

 3 Methodology 4

 4 Survey Limitations 5

 5 Results 5

 6 Habitat Evaluation & Impact Assessment 10

 7 Species Evaluation & Impact Assessment 11

 8 Protected/designated Sites Impact Assessment 12

 9 Mitigation Measures 12

 10 Biodiversity Enhancement 15

-11 Legal Implications 17
+11 Legal Implications 16

-12 Appendices 18
+12 Appendices 17

-12.1
+- Site Photographic Record Phase 1 Habitat Map 12.1

+- 12.2

+- Review Table 12.3

-Preliminary Ecological Assessment Land at Maes Mona Proposed Extra Care Housing Development 22nd June 2020 1.
-Summary A preliminary ecological assessment, (PEA) was carried out by Cambrian Ecology Ltd on land at Maes Mona in Amlwch.
+Preliminary Ecological Assessment & Reptile Surveys Land at Maes Mona Proposed Extra Care Housing Development 8th September 2020 1.
+Summary A preliminary ecological assessment, (PEA) and reptile surveys were carried out by Cambrian Ecology Ltd on land at Maes Mona in Amlwch.
 It is intended to submit a planning application to develop the site for extra care housing.
 The surveys revealed that the habitats present on the site are broadleaved woodland, improved grassland and scrub.
 There is also a drain just outside the western site boundary.
 No protected species were recorded during the survey although there is some potential for nesting birds and hedgehogs to be present in the areas of dense scrub that will be lost.
+The suite of reptile surveys was negative.
 A biological records search was carried out with the Local Records Centre, (LRC) Cofnod as recommended in the guidance from the Chartered Institute of Ecology & Environmental Management, (CIEEM).
 This enables the proposed development site to be assessed in a wider context and a potential wider 'zone of influence' of the development to be taken into account.
 The biological records search revealed that there are a large number of hedgehog; (Erinaceous europaeus) records in the area which will need to be taken into account in the site design for this rapidly declining species, along with records of red squirrel; (Sciurus vulgaris).
 There is a ditch just outside the western boundary of the site and while this is of little significance from an ecological point of view, watercourses such as this can act as a transmission vector for pollutants during the construction phase.
 This could then extend the 'zone of influence' of the proposals beyond the site boundary.
 Precautionary measures will be required to be in place to minimise the risk of this occurring, Due to the botanically impoverished nature of the site, no negative impact is anticipated on Biodiversity as a result of the development.
 Under Chapter 6 of Planning Policy Wales 10, planning authorities must seek to maintain and enhance biodiversity in the exercise of their functions.
 To satisfy this condition, the use of plants of benefit to Biodiversity has been recommended for inclusion in any landscaping schemes, along with the provision of bat tubes as an integral part of the fabric of the buildings.
 Key Messages: